StateArchivesOfNorthCarolina/tomes-entities/docs/documentation.md

 *Note: docstring and command line examples may reference sample and data files that are NOT included in the installed Python package.
 Please use appropriate paths to sample and data files as needed.*

 ## Using entities.py from the command line
-1. From the `./tomes_entities` directory do: `py -3 entities.py -h` to see an example command.
+1. From the `./tomes_entities` directory do: `python3 entities.py -h` to see an example command.
 2. Run the example command.

 -----
-*[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.
+*[1] Depending on your system configuration, you might need to specify "py -3", etc. instead of "python3" from the command line.
 Similar differences might apply for PIP.*